ArzuVon/PROductivity/README.md

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!

 - Indepth CSS for styling (Completed)
-- Add PRO membership SELECTIONS FOR 8.99 a month
+- Add an optional Kaban approach
-- Add add check out, cart, and new membership monthly account
+- Add reminders

 <br>